justinmeiners/justinmeiners.github.io/think-in-math/README.md

 ## Implementation Concerns

 Why are programming languages burdensome thinking tools?
-One reason is that writing code is inseparably connected with implementation.
+One reason is that writing code is inseparably connected with implementation concerns.
-Implementation concerns are necessary for instructing computers and are worth doing well, but they also distract from the problem to be solved.
+A computer is a physical device that must manage all kinds of tasks and is bound by physical and logical constraints.
 Think about all the considerations for writing a simple function:

 - What inputs should I provide?